yuhun-Jun/fast24_ae/README.md

 ```
 Once "5.15.0DA_515" is confirmed, proceed as follows:

-Move to this git directory.
-The example was executed from the root directory `/`.
+Move to this working directory.
 ```bash
 cd /fast24_ae
 ```